ubghacking/ubghacking.github.io/_posts/2023-06-26-chisel-pivoting-part2.md

 <h3>Chisel and BurpSuite</h3>

 One of the main benefits with Chisel, is the ability to use BurpSuite along with your pivot.
-This assumes that you already know how to configure your web proxy to send traffic to BurpSuite, such as using FoxyProxy. nce you have your Chisel pivot, you can setup a SOCKS Proxy within BurpSuite, by opening Settings in the top right corner, and opening Network, selecting Connections, and adding the following to the SOCKS proxy fields:
+This assumes that you already know how to configure your web proxy to send traffic to BurpSuite, such as using FoxyProxy.
+Once you have your Chisel pivot, you can setup a SOCKS Proxy within BurpSuite, by opening Settings in the top right corner, and opening Network, selecting Connections, and adding the proxy to the SOCKS proxy fields:

+Proxy host: 127.0.0.1
+Proxy port: 1080 (or 2080, 3080 ... etc)

 <img src="/images/posts/pivoting/Pivoting-Part2-BurpSuite.PNG" alt="pivoting-part2-burpsuite" width="800"/>